 A Pensacola man now will plead guilty to charges he planned to sell power generating equipment to an Iranian concern in violation of federal law, federal prosecutors said.

-Meharg, 59, CEO and president of Turbine Resources International, “conspired with citizens of the United Kingdom and Iran to export a large turbine and parts to an Iranian recipient, in violation of the Iranian Transactions and Sanctions Regulations as well as federal criminal law,” a press release last month said.
+Meharg, 59, CEO and president of Turbine Resources International, “conspired with citizens of the United Kingdom and Iran to export a large turbine and parts to an Iranian recipient, in violation of the Iranian Transactions and Sanctions Regulations as well as federal criminal law,” an earlier press release had said.

 He was indicted July 9.